NI Grammar School Admission criteria for

 In the event that the number of applications for admission into Year 8 exceeds the stated “Admission Number” of the School, the Headmaster, on behalf of the Board of Governors, will apply the admission criteria for at least 85 day school places.
 The remaining places up to the Admissions Number of 100 will consist of boarding pupils.

-“Applicant” means the parent or guardian who completes and uploads the Transfer Application on behalf of the candidate;
+“Applicant” means the parent or guardian who completes and signs the Transfer Form on behalf of the candidate;

 “Brother or sister” means children who have both parents in common or children who reside with the same family in the candidate’s Normal Home Address (including foster children and step brothers and sisters living with the candidate at his or her Normal Home Address);

-“Candidate” means the child who is stated on the Transfer Application as seeking to gain admission to the School;
+“Candidate” means the child who is stated on the Transfer Form as seeking to gain admission to the School;

 “Eldest child” means a candidate who, at the date of application, is the eldest child of the family to be eligible to apply for admission to the School;

 “Eldest eligible” means in circumstances where a family has not had the opportunity to have an elder child already and currently enrolled, i.e. in cases where a child is more than 7 years younger than their next sibling; cases where a family has moved residence; or cases where an older sibling cannot attend mainstream school, for example attends a special school;

 “Normal Home Address” means the candidate’s permanent home address at the date of application.
 This should be where the parent and candidate live and where the candidate spends the majority of the school week (Monday to Friday including nights).
 Where the candidate lives with parents with shared responsibility, it is for the parents to determine which address is to be used;